grnt7/airbnb-clone1/README.md

 Airbnb Clone built with Next.js, Tailwind CSS, Calendar Picker, ✨ (Optional: Include a captivating screenshot or GIF of your project in action here.
 It's often the first thing people look at!)

+Disclaimer:** Built purely for demonstration of React/Next.js skills; zero affiliation with the original brand."

 A concise and compelling description of your project.
 What is its core purpose?
 What problem does it solve?
 What makes it unique or interesting?
 The Airbnb Clone is a comprehensive frontend application that mimics the core user experience of the popular lodging marketplace.
 Its main purpose is to showcase advanced frontend development skills by building a dynamic, feature-rich web interface.